Gospel of Thomas: Relation to the New Testament canon

-Although arguments about some potential New Testament books, such as the Shepherd of Hermas and Book of Revelation, continued well into the 4th century, four canonical gospels, attributed to Matthew, Mark, Luke, and John, were accepted among proto-orthodox Christians at least as early as the mid-2nd century.
+Although arguments about some potential New Testament books, such as The Shepherd of Hermas and the Book of Revelation, continued well into the 4th century, four canonical gospels, attributed to Matthew, Mark, Luke, and John, were accepted among proto-orthodox Christians at least as early as the mid-2nd century.
 Tatian's widely used Diatessaron, compiled between 160 and 175 AD, utilized the four gospels without any consideration of others.
 Irenaeus of Lyons wrote in the late 2nd century that: "since there are four-quarters of the earth [...] it is fitting that the church should have four pillars [...] the four Gospels." and then shortly thereafter made the first known quotation from a fourth gospel – the now-canonical version of the Gospel of John.
 The late 2nd-century Muratorian fragment also recognizes only the three synoptic gospels and John.

 Bible scholar Bruce Metzger wrote regarding the formation of the New Testament canon:

 Relation to the Thomasine milieu

 The question also arises as to various sects' usage of other works attributed to Thomas and their relation to this work.

 The Book of Thomas the Contender, also from Nag Hammadi, is foremost among these, but the extensive Acts of Thomas provides the mythological connections.
 The short and comparatively straightforward Apocalypse of Thomas has no immediate connection with the synoptic gospels, while the canonical Jude – if the name can be taken to refer to Judas Thomas Didymus – certainly attests to early intra-Christian conflict.

 The Infancy Gospel of Thomas, shorn of its mythological connections, is difficult to connect specifically to the Gospel of Thomas, but the Acts of Thomas contains the Hymn of the Pearl whose content is reflected in the Psalms of Thomas found in Manichaean literature.
-These psalms, which otherwise reveal Mandaean connections, also contain material overlapping the Gospel of Thomas.
+These psalms, which otherwise reveal Mandaean connections, also contain material overlapping with the Gospel of Thomas.

+Relation to other Christian texts

+Scholars such as Sellew (2018) have also noted striking parallels between the Gospel of Thomas and Apophthegmata Patrum.